chrispyroberts/NN-Library-in-SML/README.md

 We can see that we have 3 independent neurons.

-Finally let's complete the picture and define a Multi-layer perceptron (MLP).
+Finally let's complete the picture and define a MLP.
 In an MLP, the layers just feed into each other sequentially.

 So an MLP is similar, we take a number of inputs, but instead of a single nOut, we take a list of nOuts, which defines the sizes of all the layers in the MLP.
 We put them all together, then iterate over all consecutive pairs of sizes, then in the forward pass, we just call them sequentially.